Gene therapy is an experimental way to treat some diseases without traditional drugs or surgery.

 Other trials have not gone as hoped.

-The FDA arroved the voretigene neparvovec-rzyl treatment in December 2017.
+The FDA approved the voretigene neparvovec-rzyl treatment in December 2017.
 An adeno-associated virus vector-based gene therapy, it is for treating patients with confirmed biallelic RPE65 mutation-associated retinal dystrophy.

 What Is the Future?

 Scientists are hopeful, but cautious, especially given the field’s turbulent history.
 Even once approved, some therapies will carry a hefty price tag.
 How high?
-The drug approved in Europe is said to cost about $1 million per treatment.
+The drug approved in Europe is said to cost about $650,000 per treatment.
+That's not the most expensive drug on the market.